SaraHansenData/SaraHansenData/README.md

 ## Hi there 👋

-* 🌟  I'm Sara Hansen, a data professional specializing in biodiversity data science.
+* 🌟  I'm Sara Hansen, a data professional specializing in the practical application of data science.
 I love working with the messy, complex, exciting data that describe our world.

-* 🌳  Currently, I am a PhD candidate at Central Michigan University.
-My research areas include the distribution of invasive species, management of endangered species and their habitats, and biodiversity workforce training.
+* 🌳  Currently, I am a Research Data Curator at Purdue's institutional respository, Purdue University Research Repository (PURR).
+I curate data and metadata for long-term preservation, consult with researchers to help make their published information more FAIR (Findable, Accessible, Interoperable, and Reusable), and coordinate with campus stakeholders working toward research data management.
+Every day brings a new challenge!

-* 💭  Each of these projects has helped me gain various technical skills and insights into the connections between data and the people who generate them.
-I work with R, SQL, and other programs to manage databases, build machine learning models, and communicate my results to a broad range of stakeholders.
+* 💭  My background is in ecological research, specifically the management of invasive and endangered species in Michigan.
+These projects helped me gain various technical skills and insights into the connections between data and the people who generate them.
+I worked with R, SQL, and other programs to manage databases, build machine learning models, and communicate my results to broad audiences.

 * 💚  I also enjoy working on fun side projects to explore new data types and data communication methods.